What Is Marine Litter?

 Discharges of plastic are spread around the globe from the 192 countries with coastal borders, but 20 countries account for 83% of the mismanaged plastic waste available to enter the ocean.

-Of course, better marine litter prevention and ocean conservancy begins with better understanding of the root causes of ocean pollution.
+Of course, better marine litter prevention and ocean conservancy begins with a better understanding of the root causes of ocean pollution.